Abwasser1/FirePixlo/README.md

 # FirePixlo
 ### What is FirePixlo?
-It's a [PaperMC](https://github.com/PaperMC/Paper) Plugin, which can create custom World, that behaves like standalone Servers.
-It also adds new Items, Commands, Game mechanics, etc.
+It's a [PaperMC](https://github.com/PaperMC/Paper) plugin, which can create custom World, which behave like standalone servers.
+It also adds new items, commands, game-mechanics, etc.
 ### Commands:

 **Tip** most commands can be tab-completed!